 How can I avoid con crud?

 “Con crud” is another way that many con goers express getting sick from anything as small as a cold to sometimes getting a full blown flu.
-Let’s be blunt, a closed-in environment like a comic convention is a breeding ground for germs.
+A closed-in environment like a comic convention is a breeding ground for germs.
 There are people coughing, sneezing and sniffling everywhere at these cons.
 While there is no 100% foolproof way to stop yourself from getting sick, there are ways to minimize the likelihood.
-The first way is simple: if you are sick, STAY HOME.
+The first way is simple: if you are already sick, STAY HOME.
 NYCC and other cons happen every year.
 If you are going to miss out on something, too bad – but please don’t be Patient Zero just because you need to meet John Bernthal or Stan Lee.
 Heck, you run the risk of making them sick too!
 Next tip: bring Vitamin C drops along and also some Airborne drops to take before and after a show to boost your immune system.
 Also, use common sense and dress appropriately for the weather if at all possible to minimize getting sick.
 Another item that you may want to have is hand sanitizer.
 Remember, a lot of people you may meet may not have washed their hands so it’s good to have to minimize the spread of germs.

 Take snacks and bring a bottle of water